Tanzania is quite close to the equator and temperatures vary slightly (a few degrees) according to the month of the year and rainfall.

 On the other hand, temperatures change very much depending on the altitude.

 In Zanzibar (0m alt.) average temperature of 22°C (minimum) and 35°C (maximum)

 In Arusha (1 400m alt.) temperature is close to 15°C (minimum) and 25°C (maximum)

 In Ngorongoro (2 400m alt.) temperature is close to 8°C (minimum) and 20°C (maximum)

 It is difficult to give accurate information on rainfall in Tanzania.

-TThe Guides merely copy, most of the time, the same sentence:
+Most of the time, the guides merely copy the same sentence:

 «Early rainy season from November to December and long rainy season between April and June».